-DCH, SORH will award at least \$250,000 for a two (2) year funding period for up to four (4) selected Applicants for participation in the Dual Track Rural Hospital Support Grant, Track 2, Option 2.2: Support for New Graduate Medical Education Programs.
+DCH, SORH will award up to \$500,000 per award for a two (2) year funding period for up to four (4) selected applicants for the PACE Operational Readiness Grant.

-All Request for Grant Applications (RFGAs) will be reviewed and evaluated based on a competitive grant award process.
+Request for Grant Applications (RFGAs) will be reviewed and evaluated based on a competitive grant award process.